Are you considering a study abroad experience and want to apply at a university in Italy? Well, complimenti!

-- You must have a valid passport with at least two blank visa pages;
+- You must have a valid passport with at least two blank visa pages

-- You must provide a copy of your flight itinerary;
+- You must provide a copy of your flight itinerary

-- You must not have a criminal record;
+- You must not have a criminal record

 4. When and where to apply for the student visa in Italy

-Apply for visa at the Italian embassy or consulate in your country.
+- Apply for visa at the Italian embassy or consulate in your country.

-5. Tips about my visa application
+5. Tips about the student visa application in Italy

 If you are not able to reach the consulate for the visa interview, you may schedule an appointment at an Honorary Consulate, if it is closer to your home.
 However, first check with the consulate in your area if this option is available.

-6. Language requirements for my study in Italy
+6. Language requirements for studying in Italy

 In order to obtain a study visa for Italy, there are no specific language requirements.
-Since this is one of the mandatory conditions for admission in an Italian university, consulates don’t consider applicants should present any proof of language proficiency as well.
+Since this is one of the mandatory conditions for admission at an Italian university, consulates don’t consider applicants should present any proof of language proficiency as well.

 However, visa officers will be more impressed and will appreciate if you speak Italian at least on a conversational level.
-You can say hi and introduce yourself by speaking in Italian, for example.
+You can say "hi" and introduce yourself by speaking in Italian, for example.